BrewInteractive/nestjs-plugin-module/docs/plugin-development.md

 }
 ```

-### Method Appender Example
+#### Calling A Method

-It is possible to manipulate any operation within the method.
+It is possible to call any method in the service which is manipulating.
 In the example below, data transfer to the variable textsToAppend is facilitated using the appendText method.
 The transferred data is then added to the return value within the getHello method.

 ```ts
 import { Inject, Injectable } from '@nestjs/common';